A Prayerful Place in the Great Marsh

 During this time it was decided to close the St Peter’s Mission and Horseway Mission as the buildings were falling apart.
 The Church hall was also torn down.
 Money from the land was all reinvested into the main church building, adding toilets and a new central gas fired and fan assisted heating system.
 Fundraising was always on the PCC agenda and everyone joined in to help with the Revd David Towers fitting the original kitchen for the Bricstan Church Room himself.

 In 1987, the Revd Chris Myhill and his wife Val arrived with their two children, Jennifer & Matthew.
 During his time as vicar, the Alpha course was introduced to help people explore Christian faith, along with courses for bereavement and baptism.
 Chris also instigated a fund to hire a Youth Worker.
-He set up schools work, taking assemblies and lessons at the three schools.
+He set up Chatteris Churches Together (CCT) to include the Emmanuel Church, the Salvation Army, Catholics and the Parish Church.
+A small but effective Pentecostal church was also active for about ten years but closed in 2012 when Philip Nowland, their Pastor died.
+With Chris’ leadership, the CCT clergy formed a fraternal and laity worked together on projects like the CCT Youth Worker Trust, children’s Holiday Club, prayer walks, Christian Aid Collection, and joint services of worship several times a year.
+During this time, the Catholics were invited to use the Church building for Sunday services of Mass.

-Over £60,000 was raised to further restore masonry particularly of the tower.
-The bells and bell-frames were rehung and improved.
-A new floor and new chairs were added.
-The Bricstan Room was added in 1988 and in 2004 extended into the present day Bricstan Hall with funding provided by a grant from Sure Start.
-It was named after the miracle man from the 12th century.
+Revd Chris expanded the schools work, taking assemblies and lessons at the three schools.
+Over £60,000 was raised to further restore masonry particularly of the tower so that the bells and bell-frames were rehung and improved.
+The Bricstan Room was added in 1988 and later extended into the present day Bricstan Hall in with funding provided by a grant from Sure Start in 2004.
+It had been named after the miracle man from the 12th century but when the Revd Chris Myhill died in September 2002, the new Bricstan Hall was dedicated to his memory.

+During Chris’ illness, and afterwards, Church Wardens, Philip Hammerton and Gerald Setchfield took responsibility for the church ensuring that both the building and the people were well looked after.
 The church floor had been resealed in 1999.
 However, in 2006 it was found to be subject to wet rot and had to be completely replaced with new oak blocks at a cost of £80.000.
 A new BOSE sound system was installed in 2006 for both speech and music, including loop system cd player and audio visual inputs for recording and projection.

 In 2018 the heavy inside oak door was removed from the entrance and replaced with glass doors, improving disabled access and allowing people to see inside the church.
 The heavy door was reinstalled inside the northwest porch, opening another entrance.
 Wifi was installed and, following two incidents of lead theft, a roof security system with 24 hour monitored motion detecting CCTV cameras were installed in 2019.
+The Bricstan Hall was expanded and redecorated with help from a community grant from AMEY.
+Growing numbers of people had been turning up to the vicarage for daily handouts before Church Warden, Alison Doulton, set up the Food Bank in the vestry and later in the Bricstan Hall with a capable team of volunteers working inside the church.
+A year later, it came under the umbrella of Trussell Trust Ely Food Bank from 2016 - 2024.
+In February 2022, after Russia invaded Ukraine, the church launched the Chatteris Resettlement Hub to network over 40 host families in Chatteris and providing Ukrainians with practical support, including English lessons, during their first year.

 What now?

-Ongoing maintenance and repair work including plastering and improving the inside entrance porch (approx. £ 20,000)
+Ongoing maintenance and repair work including plastering and improving the inside entrance porch (approx. £ 60,000)

 Please consider making your own contribution.
 We need your help.
 Click on the link below for details about how to make a donation.